phuvi301/be/README.md

 # BE
-Run project by using `node app.js`.
-Note that you must be in /src directory first.
+Run project by using `npm run dev`.